softwarelight/ZhijianJiang/_posts/2016-09-26-GRE-Experience.md

 * Taobao:

 ## Special Thanks
 To **Yue Yin** for teaching me about how to prepare GRE.
-Actually, my review method is mostly based on hers.
+Actually, my review method is mainly based on hers.
 Love you!